Transforming your Teaching using Technology

 • Devise strategies to utilize data and learning analytics

-• Foster an experiential, collaborative virtual learning environment
+• Foster an experiential, collaborative technology-enhanced learning environment

-• Reflect upon technological applications and adaptations for your own teaching and learning environment
+• Reflect upon applications and adaptations for your own teaching and learning environment

-The course integrates the science of education with hands-on experience to support the transformation of teaching through the creation of effective synchronous and asynchronous virtual learning experiences and environments.
-Facilitated by educational leaders with expertise in using technology for teaching, this course will incorporate large and small group sessions with hands-on experiences, consultation to facilitate the development of your personal teaching projects, and opportunities for practice utilizing new technologies.
+The program integrates the science of education with hands-on experience to support the transformation of teaching through the creation of effective synchronous and asynchronous learning experiences and environments.
+Facilitated by education leaders with expertise in using technology for teaching and learning, this program will incorporate large and small group sessions with hands-on experiences, consultation to facilitate the development of your personal teaching projects, and opportunities for practice utilizing new technologies.

 In support of improving patient care, Harvard Medical School is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.